v-rusmit/microsoft-graph-docs/api-reference/beta/api/officepolicy_update.md

 }
 ```
 ##### Response
 Here is an example of the response.
-Note: The response object shown here may be truncated for brevity.
-All of the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,